Mara-Li/obsidian-canvas-css-class/README.md

 Changing the behavior to the `body` of Obsidian allow you to export the image conserving the css-class, but if you switch of focused file, the css class will be removed.

 My advice :
-- Use a macro to switch into `body` behavior when you use the command for export as an image (you can use [Quick Add](https://github.com/chhoumann/quickadd) for that)
+- Use a macro to switch into `body` behavior when you use the command for export as an image (you can use [Quick Add](https://github.com/chhoumann/quickadd) for that).
+Note : you need to add a delay, min of 30s, to allowing this to work.
 - Create a button with [commander](https://github.com/phibr0/obsidian-commander) to quick switch between the two behaviors.

 > **Note**
-> Switching between the two behavior needs to re-focus the canvas file.
+> If you add the same class to two different file, opened in the same time, but one on the body and the other on the view-content, the class will be applied « globally », so the focusing-removing won't happen here.

 ---
 # Installation